winglang/wing/README.md

 ```sh
 code --install-extension ~/Downloads/vscode-wing.vsix
 ```

+> To enable automatic updates, add a GitHub [personal access token] to the extension's settings under "Wing > Updates".

 Install Wing Console by [downloading](https://github.com/winglang/wing-console/releases) the latest release for your platform.
 (currently supporting only macOS)